LeKarimDerradji/Blockchain-Birthday/README.md

 ## Working with time in Solidity is thrilling

-And because, when time passes by, nothing is trully certain in humain affairs.
+When time passes by, nothing is trully certain in humain affairs, And we got to remember that once a contract is deployed on the blockchain, it usually can't be change, it is signed, ad-vitam aeternam.

-And we got to remember that once a contract is deployed on the blockchain, it is, ad-vitam aeternam.
+And the purpose of a deployed on a blockchain, isn't to reduce the need of human intermediary ?

 Thus, make that contract more flexible, and to get around these fundamental problem, I implemented more functions to it.